andres-garcia-alves/stock-control-mvp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+&nbsp;

+This is the first public release of this project.
+Developed for subject 'Ingenieria de Software II', at CAECE University, Buenos Aires, Argentina.

+Please send me your feedback about this project: andres.garcia.alves@gmail.com